KatnipSC/.github/profile/README.md

-# KatnipScratch
+# KatnipSC

 This is an **unofficial** project for Katnip by [@yuri-kiss](https://github.com/yuri-kiss/)

 [scratch-gui](https://katnipscratch.github.io/gui/): Our own custom fork of TurboWarp with built in Katnip support.

-[tw-mixin](https://github.com/KatnipScratch/tw-mixin/): A custom server written for our GUI.
+[tw-mixin](https://github.com/KatnipSC/tw-mixin/): A custom server written for our GUI.

 Our stuff is open source! https://github.com/KatnipScratch/